Ashton-Sidhu/aethos/README.md

 model.run_models() # This will run all queued models in parallel model.run_models(method='series') # Run each model one after the other

-model.compare_models() # This will display each model evaluated against every metric on the test set
+model.compare_models() # This will display each model evaluated against every metric

 # Every model is accessed by a unique name that is assiged when you run the model.
-Default model names can be seen in the function header of each model.
+# Default model names can be seen in the function header of each model.

 model.log_reg.confusion_matrix() # Displays a confusion matrix for the logistic regression model